12 Stress Transformation

 \[ \tau_{(\max )absolute}=\left|\frac{\sigma_1}{2}\right| \]

-The absolute value is there since we now the max shear stress must be a positive shear stress given that the max and min shear stresses are negatives of each other.
+The absolute value is there since we know the max shear stress must be a positive shear stress given that the max and min shear stresses are negatives of each other.

 Case 2: